KatherineMichel/the-global-united-methodist-church-reimagined/user-testing/user-recruiting-process.md

 ### Phone Call

-After reviewing the recruitersScreener responses automatically collected in a spreadsheet in Google Drive, I chose prospective user testing participants and called each one to confirm participation.
+After reviewing the recruiter screener responses automatically collected in a spreadsheet in Google Drive, I chose prospective user testing participants and called each one to confirm participation.

 ### Confirmation Email